FameBit gets $1.5M to democratize sponsored content on YouTube, connecting long-tail brands and creators

 - FameBitEasiest Way to Find, Hire and Work with YouTube Influencers

-FameBit is the first self-service marketplace that connects Brands to YouTube influencers.
-Making it super simple for Brands to find, hire, and work with influential YouTube content creators for product and service endorsements such as product reviews, tutorials, hauls, and other promotional videos.
+FameBit is the #1 self-service marketplace that connects Brands to YouTube influencers - making it super easy for Brands to find, hire, and work with influential YouTube content creators for product and service endorsements.